zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/shared_components_for_teams.md

 Teams often need to collaborate on projects, share versioned logic, and implement cross-cutting functionality that benefits the entire organization.
 Sharing code libraries allows for incremental improvements, increased robustness, and standardization across projects.

-ZenML offers several approaches for teams to share code and functionality.
-Let's explore these options:

-## 1. ZenML Custom Components
+This guide will cover two main aspects of sharing code within teams using ZenML:

+1. What can be shared
+2. How to distribute shared components

+## What Can Be Shared

-ZenML allows sharing of custom components between teams, including custom flavors, steps, and materializers.
+ZenML offers several types of custom components that can be shared between teams:

 ### Custom Flavors

 Custom flavors are special integrations that don't come built-in with ZenML.
-To implement and share a custom flavor:
+These can be implemented and shared as follows:

 1. Create the custom flavor in a shared repository.
 2. Implement the custom stack component as described in the [ZenML documentation](../stack-deployment/implement-a-custom-stack-component.md#implementing-a-custom-stack-component-flavor).
 3. Register the component using the ZenML CLI, for example in the case of a custom artifact store flavor:

 ```bash
 zenml artifact-store flavor register <path.to.MyS3ArtifactStoreFlavor>